-EMBRYO-FETAL TOXICITY and VENOUS THROMBOEMBOLISM
+EMBRYO-FETAL TOXICITY and VENOUS AND ARTERIAL THROMBOEMBOLISM

 - POMALYST is contraindicated in pregnancy.
 POMALYST is a thalidomide analogue.
 Thalidomide is a known human teratogen that causes severe birth defects or embryo-fetal death.
 In females of reproductive potential, obtain 2 negative pregnancy tests before starting POMALYST treatment.